aws-samples/aws-modernization-with-exasol/content/3_AthenaIntegration/33_ExasolVirtualSchema.md

     /

-The script is now available, in the last and final step we need to execute the <i>CREATE VIRTUAL SCHEMA</i> statement
+The script is now available, in the last and final step we need to execute the _CREATE VIRTUAL SCHEMA_ statement

     CREATE VIRTUAL SCHEMA VS_ATHENA_WORKSHOP
      USING ADAPTER.JDBC_ATHENA_ADAPTER